webbugt/nextjs-pwa-firebase-cloud-function/README.md

 ### Planned:

 -   implement CD/CI deployment
     -   write how-to
-- implement typescript
 -   implement stitches for css-in-js styling (offer it as branch alternative with styling)
 -   implement FireCMS as simpler solution for database entry
 -   implement more complex article entity
 -   nextjs app temp files:
     -   population from google bucket on instance creation
     -   syncing with google bucket on instance closure
 -   implement keepalive function to avoid dry runs
-- implement support for additional cloud function
+-   implement support for additional cloud functions

 \_Note: this is my first boilerplate for React web apps on Firebase.
 Initially based on https://github.com/tomsoderlund/nextjs-pwa-firebase-boilerplate.git